jhowlin/LayoutModels/README.md

 - A memory and disk cache
 - Decompression of images off of the main thread
-- Cancelation of downloads
+- Cancellation of downloads
 - Priority of downloads (useful for prefetching)
 - Throttling of concurrent downloads
 - Avoiding duplicate requests for same image
 - Ability to crop / scale images to a target size after download in a memory efficient way
+- Separate queues for downloads and rendering from disk
 - Metrics reporting
-- Separate queues for downloads and rendering from disk

 ## Playground